 - COVID-19 has shaped and will continue to reshape the educational experience.
 It has made inequities more evident; yet, shown us we can be nimble.
 It means that teaching and learning has been more challenging, but opened us to ways to be better.
 It means that student voice is more important than ever before so that we can respond to what students need in the current and future environment.
 We can be certain that even post-COVID, we won't return to business-as-usual. - Racial injustice can no longer be ignored.
-Higher education is examining its role as contributor to systemic racism while recognizing its role in providing opportunity and upward mobility.
+Higher education is examining its role as contributor to systemic racism while recognizing its place in providing opportunity and upward mobility.
 There is no doubt that higher education must be a powerful actor in dismantling systemic racism. - Changes in the nature of work are accelerating.
 We already were in a time when the nature of work was changing.
 COVID-19 has accelerated and perhaps redirected the trajectory of that change.
 We also anticipate that the jobs of the future will continue to change rapidly.

-- Innovative disrupters to traditional postsecondary education are growing.
+Our higher education must help drive and prepare people for this future. - Innovative disrupters to traditional postsecondary education are growing.
 Badges, micro-credentials, corporate training and other new models that pair with degree programs delivered in flexible formats have entered the postsecondary space to meet students' current and life-long learning needs.
-Just as many industries have been disrupted by new models, higher education is poised for similar changes. - Budget challenges are exacerbated.
+Just as many industries have been disrupted by new models, higher education is poised for similar changes.
+We must create an environment for our higher education institutions to lead such innovation. - Budget challenges are exacerbated.
 Illinois had just begun to reinvest in higher education and now economic uncertainty abounds.
-While we must be cognizant of the fiscal condition, we do not want to let it dim our vision but make our efforts more focused
+While we must be cognizant of the fiscal condition, we do not want to let it dim our vision but make our efforts more focused.